A survey of generative AI adoption and perceived productivity among scientists who program: Results

 Overall usage frequency is shown in Figure~\ref{fig:adoption-barchart} (n=760; note that respondents could opt not to answer any survey questions, so we report the total number of responses for each item discussed).
 The modal response was "Sometimes", and usage patterns split roughly evenly on either side of the distribution around the mode: a similar fraction of respondents programmed "most of the time" or "always" with genAI, as had never tried or "tried but gave up".
 This heterogeneity suggests that genAI adoption among scientists for programming remains far from universal, although the majority have at least experimented.

-\paragraph{Difference by research area} GenAI usage frequency varied significantly across disciplines ($F(8,751) = 4.22$, $p = 5.84e-05$; Figure~\ref{fig:adoption_by_field}).
-Computer and Information Services showed the highest adoption rates, while Physical Sciences, Social Sciences, and Geosciences had notably lower proportions of frequent users.
+\paragraph{Difference by research area} There was an overall significant difference in GenAI usage frequency across disciplines ($F(8,751) = 4.22$, $p = 5.84e-05$).
+This appears driven mostly by Computer and Information Services, which showed a markedly higher proportion of frequent users than other disciplines (see Figure~\ref{fig:adoption_by_field}).
 However, it is important to consider that the absolute number of respondents in some fields was much higher than in others (Life Sciences has 264 compared to Computer and Information Services' 57).
 As such, there are likely more users in absolute terms in fields with more moderate tool use.

 \paragraph{Difference by position}

 Usage frequency also varied significantly by respondents' position ($F(5,754) = 4.76$, $p = 0.0003$; Figure~\ref{fig:adoption_by_role}).
 Student research assistants showed the highest adoption rates.
 Research software engineers reported the lowest usage, though this difference should be interpreted cautiously because of the small sample size for this role (n=21).